Vaibhavsg17/100DaysOfCode-log/README.md

 - Code Simple HTML Webpage with some inline styling.

 **Thoughts:**
-- Great feeling!
+- Glad to be starting this.
 Play around VS Code and read some web design articles on internet. code for hour and competed basic structure of webpage.

 **Link to Work:**